 MBA in Marketing

-Professionals working in the marketing field are essentially responsible for bringing in more business to an organisation, thus, contributing to its growth.
+Professionals working in the marketing field are essentially responsible for bringing in more business to an organization, thus, contributing to its growth.
 Learning about how to ideate and develop products, pricing them, choosing the right distribution channels and developing strategies for their promotion prepares you for the rigmarole of the job.

-An MBA in marketing opens up the following employment avenues:
+An MBA in marketing career options

 Since business is a multidisciplinary subject, all the knowledge cannot be gained through theory alone.
-That is why the top online MBA programmes balance theory with practice so that students find themselves industry-ready by the end of the term.
+That is why the top online MBA programs balance theory with practice so that students find themselves industry-ready by the end of the term.